When inverse seesaw meets inverse electroweak phase transition: a novel path to leptogenesis: The model

 The first (and inverse) EWPT is $h$: $v_{n1}\to0$ at $T_{n1}$, while the second (and direct) EWPT is $h$: $0\to v_{n2}$ at $T_{n2}$.
 For each EWPT, we define the ratio of latent heat to the radiation energy density as \be \alpha=\frac{1}{\pi^2g_*T_n^4/30}\left(\Delta V_T-\frac{T}{4}\frac{\partial\Delta V_T}{\partial T}\right)\Big|_{T_n}, \ee with $\Delta V_T$ being the positive effective potential difference between the true and false vacua, and $g_*$ being the number of effective degrees of freedom (d.o.f.) in the plasma.
 Note that with this definition, the $\alpha$ is positive for the inverse EWPT.
 According to Ref.~\cite{Barni:2025mud}, this phase transition does not necessarily give inverse hydrodynamics.
 We further define $\beta/H_n$ as the ratio of the Hubble time scale to EWPT duration.
 The parameters of the two EWPTs are shown in Fig.~\ref{fig:EWPT_parameters}.
 The inverse EWPT typically occurs at $\sim200$ GeV, while the subsequent direct EWPT occurs at $\sim100$ GeV.

 Although $T_{n1}$ is around the EW scale, implying that the inverse EWPT is not supercooled, relativistic bubble expansion still occurs.
 In general, bubble wall velocity $v_w$ is determined by the balance of the outward pressure and the inward friction.
-This usually involves hydrodynamics (see e.g.~\cite{Laine:1993ey,Kurki-Suonio:1995rrv,Espinosa:2010hh}) and the complicated interaction between the plasma and the bubble wall that calls for solving the integro-differential Boltzmann equations (see e.g.~\cite{Liu:1992tn,Moore:1995ua, Moore:1995si,Ekstedt:2024fyq}).
-However, in the relativistic limit, the analysis becomes simple.
-In the direct EWPT, the pressure stems from the zero-temperature energy difference $\Delta V$ between the false and true vacua, while the friction typically includes the particle mass-gain $\mP_{1\to1}$ and particle-splitting $\mP_{1\to N}$ contributions~\cite{Bodeker:2009qy,Bodeker:2017cim,Azatov:2020ufh,Hoche:2020ysm,Gouttenoire:2021kjv,Ai:2023suz,Azatov:2023xem}.
-Consequently, $v_w$ is obtained from $\Delta V=\mP_{1\to1}+\mP_{1\to N}$, and relativistic bubble walls are available only when $\Delta V$ is large enough, which demands a supercooling.
-In contrast, during the inverse EWPT, $\Delta V<0$ and $\mathcal{P}_{1\to 1}$ is also negative due to SM particles losing masses when entering the bubble.
-This means that $\Delta V$ and $\mathcal{P}_{1\to 1}$ change their roles as driving force and friction~\cite{Buen-Abad:2023hex}.
-And $v_w$ is given by $|\mP_{1\to1}| = |\Delta V|+ \mP_{1\to N}$, and $v_w\approx1$ can be reached.\footnote{We note however that, there is a friction caused purely from hydrodynamic effects~\cite{Konstandin:2010dm} which induces a pressure barrier at the Jouguet velocity~\cite{Cline:2021iff,Laurent:2022jrs,Ai:2023see}.
+This usually involves hydrodynamics (see e.g.~\cite{Laine:1993ey,Kurki-Suonio:1995rrv,Espinosa:2010hh}) and the complicated interaction between the plasma and the bubble wall that calls for solving the integro-differential Boltzmann equations (see e.g.~\cite{Liu:1992tn,Moore:1995ua, Moore:1995si,DeCurtis:2022hlx,Laurent:2022jrs,Ekstedt:2024fyq,Branchina:2025jou}).
+However, in the relativistic limit, the analysis becomes simple, and one needs only compare with the vacuum pressure and particle transition pressure, including the particle mass-gain $\mP_{1\to1}$ and particle-splitting $\mP_{1\to N}$ contributions~\cite{Bodeker:2009qy,Bodeker:2017cim,Azatov:2020ufh,Hoche:2020ysm,Gouttenoire:2021kjv,Ai:2023suz,Azatov:2023xem}.
+Note that the false and true vacua of an EWPT are defined by the finite-temperature effective potential $V_T$, whose difference $\Delta V_T$ is always positive; while the vacuum pressure is the {\it zero-temperature} potential difference $\Delta V$, which may be positive or negative.
+In a direct EWPT, $\Delta V>0$, and $v_w$ is obtained from $\Delta V=\mP_{1\to1}+\mP_{1\to N}$.
+Consequently, relativistic bubble walls are available only when $\Delta V$ is large enough, which demands a supercooling.
+In contrast, during an inverse EWPT, $\Delta V<0$ and $\mathcal{P}_{1\to 1}$ is also negative due to SM particles losing masses when entering the bubble.
+This means that $\Delta V$ and $\mathcal{P}_{1\to 1}$ change their roles as driving force and friction~\cite{Buen-Abad:2023hex}, and $v_w$ is given by $|\mP_{1\to1}| = |\Delta V|+ \mP_{1\to N}$, which yields $v_w\approx1$.\footnote{We note however that, there is a friction caused purely from hydrodynamic effects~\cite{Konstandin:2010dm} which induces a pressure barrier at the Jouguet velocity~\cite{Cline:2021iff,Laurent:2022jrs,Ai:2023see}.
 Hence, one in principle has to confirm that this hydrodynamic obstruction cannot stop the wall from entering the relativistic regime~\cite{Ai:2024shx}.} Based on the $1\to2$ splitting result~\cite{Azatov:2024auq}, we obtain $\gamma_w=1/\sqrt{1-v_w^2} \sim\mO(10^2)$.